Skip to content

 The harvest time also differs: White asparagus is typically harvested between mid-April and June 24.
 Green asparagus can often be picked as early as late March or early April.

-The plant itself — Asparagus officinalis — belongs to the lily family and is a perennial.
+The plant itself–Asparagus officinalis–belongs to the lily family and is a perennial shrub.
 It takes about three years from planting to the first harvest.
 After that, the plant can produce the coveted spears for up to ten years.
-Since harvesting is labor-intensive and done by hand, and cultivation requires a lot of time, asparagus is considered a relatively expensive vegetable.
+Since harvesting is labor-intensive and cultivation requires a lot of time, asparagus is considered a relatively expensive vegetable.

 Preparation and Taste

-Another difference lies in handling: White asparagus is thicker and must be peeled completely from top to bottom, leaving the tender tip intact.
+Another difference lies in handling: White asparagus is thicker and must be peeled completely from top to bottom–the tender tip is left untouched.
 Green asparagus, however, is more delicate and usually only needs to be peeled or slightly trimmed at the lower third.

-Asparagus is also edible raw if it is of good quality.
-However, one should ensure it does not have woody or bitter spots, which indicate a lack of freshness.
+Asparagus is also edible raw–if it’s of good quality.
+However, you should ensure it doesn’t have woody or bitter spots, which indicate a lack of freshness.

-For cooking, a special asparagus pot is best, where the spears are cooked standing up — this keeps the delicate tips intact.
-Cooking time is eight to 15 minutes, depending on thickness.
+A special asparagus pot, where the spears are cooked standing up, is best for cooking–this keeps the delicate tips intact.
+Cooking time ranges from eight to 15 minutes, depending on thickness.
 Green asparagus generally requires less time.
 The cooking water can be enhanced with salt, a pinch of sugar, and a bit of lemon juice.3

 Is Asparagus a Remedy?

-The Greeks, Romans, and ancient Asian cultures were already aware of the health benefits of asparagus plants for humans.
-These benefits extend beyond consumption as food.
-Ancient cultures also used asparagus as medicine.
+Greeks, Romans, and the high cultures in Asia already knew about the healthy effects of asparagus plants on humans.
+This goes beyond consumption as food.
+Back then, cultural circles also used asparagus as medicine.
 Did they know something we didn’t?

 It is generally believed that secondary plant compounds have positive effects on human health.
-Is this also true for asparagus?
-A study at least suggests that asparagus could lower cholesterol levels and thus have positive effects on blood pressure.4 However, since the study was conducted on rats, the results cannot be directly applied to humans.
-Other theories also suggest that asparagus helps the body with diuresis and detoxification.
-While it is true that the high water content and fiber promote digestion and have a diuretic effect, there is no scientific evidence for an actual detoxifying effect.
+A study at least suggests that asparagus could lower cholesterol levels and thus have positive effects on blood pressure.6 However, since the study was conducted on rats, the results cannot be directly applied to humans.
+Other theories also suggest that asparagus helps the body with water retention and against toxins.
+While it’s true that the high water content and fiber promote digestion and have a diuretic effect, there is no scientific evidence for an actual detoxifying effect.

 Therefore, the plant doesn’t really go beyond its status as a mythical home remedy.
-Science simply does not provide any insightful findings.
-Nevertheless, during the season, you can certainly enjoy asparagus more often, as it is indeed healthy.
+Nevertheless, you can enjoy asparagus more often during the season, as it is indeed healthy.

 Conclusion

-Whether green, white, or purple — asparagus is a healthy vegetable in any form.
-For those who prefer it particularly nutrient-rich, green asparagus is the best choice.
-However, the classic white asparagus also scores with important vitamins, minerals, and low calories.
-The choice is a matter of taste — health-wise, you can’t go wrong with any variety.
+Whether green, white, or purple–asparagus is a healthy vegetable in any form.
+If you prefer it particularly nutrient-rich, green asparagus is the best choice.
+But the classic white asparagus also scores with important vitamins, minerals, and few calories.
+The choice is a matter of taste–health-wise, you can’t go wrong with any variety.

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.